katiakaci/tron-light-cycle/README.md

    - Custom light cycle skins: Personalized bikes and trails

 3. **Customizable Game Settings:**
-   - Provide options for customizing game settings such as control schemes, game speed/difficulty levels and  grid size.
+   - Provide options for customizing game settings such as game speed/difficulty levels and  grid size.

 4. **Mobile Compatibility:**
    - Optimize the game for mobile devices and ensure responsive design for various screen sizes.
    - Offline gameplay with Service Workers

-5. **Single-Player Mode:**
-   - Develop an AI opponent with adjustable difficulty levels for single-player mode.

-6. **Multiplayer Mode:**
+5. **Multiplayer Mode:**
 - 2 to 8 simultaneous players in multiplayer battles
 - Last cycle standing wins
 - Real-time online multiplayer with WebSockets